Haakon the Good: Succession

 Three of the surviving sons of Eric Bloodaxe landed undetected on the coast of Hordaland in 961 and surprised the king at his residence in Fitjar.
 Haakon was mortally wounded at the Battle of Fitjar (Slaget ved Fitjar) after a final victory over Eric's sons.
 The King's arm was pierced by an arrow and he died later from his wounds.
-He was buried in the burial mound (Håkonshaugen) in the village of Seim in Lindås municipality in the county of Hordaland.
+He was buried in the burial mound (Håkonshaugen) in the village of Seim in what is now the present-day Alver Municipality in Vestland county.
 Upon his death his court poet, Eyvindr skáldaspillir, composed a skaldic poem Hákonarmál about the fall of the King in battle and his reception into Valhalla.

 After Haakon's death, Harald Greycloak, the eldest surviving son of Eric Bloodaxe, ascended the throne as King Harald II, although he had little authority outside western Norway.
 Subsequently, the Norwegians were tormented by years of war.
 In 970, King Harald was tricked into coming to Denmark and killed in a plot planned by Haakon Sigurdsson, who had become an ally of King Harald Bluetooth.